There can be more sheep than human in Iceland

-This is everything you need to know about Icelandic sheep, including where to see them!
+These hardly animals are deeply connected to Iceland’s culture, cuisine, wool traditions, and countryside landscapes.
+Here is everything you need to know about Icelandic sheep, including when and where to see them on your Iceland road trip.

 what does Icelandic sheep looks like